Who killed productivity measurement?

 All the focus is on the money with very little focus on what generates the money.
-It is called the “GOLLUM Effect” and most owners spend all their time counting what is there and not what could be there.
+I call this the “GOLLUM EFFECT” and most owners spend all their time counting what is there and not what could be there.
 If you don’t measure don’t bother having a Vision and Mission statement.

 Why measure productivity if we are making money?

-It is the manager’s responsibility to monitor how you are performing against expected standards.
+It is the manager’s responsibility to monitor how the organization is performing against expected targets.
+There are many work measurement techniques you can adapt to your workplace.
 If you cannot establish your position against targets and goals set it will affect business operations severely.
 Not measuring will impact on other functions of business such as:

 - Budget control